z2o-k7e/halo2-step-by-step/halo2-tutorials/README.md

 ### What's the Deal?

-Your mission, is to fill in the blanks (literally!) and make sure the circuit compiles and passes all tests.
+Your mission, is to fill in the blanks (literally!) or find the error in code .

+and make sure the circuit compiles and passes the MockProver verify test.

 ### Before You Dive In